 createFnand Jet's buffer object.
 It should add some items to the buffer, ideally those it can produce without making any blocking calls.
 On any given invocation the function may also choose not to add any items.
 Jet will automatically employ an exponential backoff strategy to avoid calling your function in a tight loop, if the previous call didn't add any items to the buffer.

 it to other threads.
 For example, you shouldn't add to it in a

 Once it has emitted all the data, the function must call

 T_NEW- type of the emitted items

-fillBufferFn- function that fills the buffer with source data
+fillBufferFn- function that fills the buffer with source data.
+It must be stateless.

 @Nonnull public SourceBuilder.Batch<T> distributed(int preferredLocalParallelism)